Loading

 The most powerful predictor of a denial is a prior denial.
 Two prior solar denials in the same county were in public BZA records.
 Treaty Oak filed anyway.

-Intelligence compiled from 5 news articles, Sumter County BZA records, and SC Public Service Commission filings
+Cited research compiled from 5 news articles, Sumter County BZA records, and SC Public Service Commission filings

-7 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI surfaces comparable denials, community opposition history, and approval pathway requirements before you commit to a site.
+RealClear surfaces comparable denials, community opposition history, and approval pathway requirements before you commit to a site.
 The comparable record is always there.
 You just have to read it.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions